organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 ---
 #[VoiceWall Repo](https://github.com/organicrails/voicewall)

 After pretty much a year of learning Rails, I think it's really time for me to actually learn how to test.
 When I first started trying to write tests, I remember how daunting it was.
 For me, the entire testing suite appeared to be another language entirely.
 There were syntaxes that I had to memorize and new conventions that I had to follow.
-All the testing tutorials that I came across pretty much says "This is what you write if you want to test feature X, and this is what you write if you want to test feature Y." They were helpful -- if I want to test feature X or Y. But more than that I just want to have a general understanding of what to do  without the tutorials.
+All the testing tutorials that I came across pretty much shows "This is what you write if you want to test feature X, and this is what you write if you want to test feature Y." They were helpful -- if I only want to test feature X or Y. But more than that I want to have a general understanding of what to test without the tutorials.

-Personally, I think it's extremely important for me to actually learn the syntax first.
+Personally, I think it's extremely important to actually learn the syntax in the beginning.
 Sure, I may not be able to test extremely in depth at first, but at least I'll have a solid understanding of the foundation and know what I am actually doing.
 To achieve that, I've decided to create an extremely simple and bare-bone application, and write my tests around the application.
-This ensures that if my test does fail at some point, the problem will probably be with my tests and not with the application itself.
+This ensures that if my test does fail at some point, the problem will most likely be with my tests and not with the application itself.

-**VoiceWall is a simple CRUD application that allows anyone to post opinions on anything.
+**VoiceWall is a simple CRUD application that allows anyone to post opinions on anything (though it is really just a CRUD app).
 We will be writing test around this application!
-We will be using RSpec, Capybara, and FatoryGirl to test our application.**
+Testing suites will include RSpec, Capybara, and FatoryGirl to test our application.**

 ### Intro to RSpec